baiqidi/aflnet/docs/overlay_scheduler_code_overview.md

 treating any leftovers as zero-contribution matches; this feeds into the novelty computation within `overlay_pick_next()`.【F:overlay_sched.c†L197-L229】【F:overlay_sched.c†L311-L344】

-`overlay_pick_next()` groups candidates by their deduplicated state sets, computes the average similarity between each member and the rest of its cluster, turns that into a novelty score (`1 - avg_sim_all`), and orders members from most to least novel.
-A shared round-robin counter then walks layer by layer across clusters so that each state set contributes its next most novel seed in turn.【F:overlay_sched.c†L227-L400】
+`overlay_pick_next()` groups candidates according to the active clustering mode—state-set deduplication, no clustering, or k=3 state shingles—computes the average similarity between each member and the rest of its cluster, turns that into a novelty score (`1 - avg_sim_all`), and orders members from most to least novel.
+A shared round-robin counter then walks layer by layer across clusters so that every class contributes its next most novel seed in turn.【F:overlay_sched.c†L227-L413】

 When the environment variables `AFL_DEBUG_OVERLAY` or `AFL_STAT_OVERLAY` are set, the scheduler now emits detailed diagnostics: human-readable cluster and